-With the exception of the contract referred to below, the Department has disclosed, in accordance with the requirements of government policy and accompanying guidelines, all contracts greater than \$10 million in value entered into during the financial year ended 30 June 2020.
-Details of contracts that have been disclosed in the Victorian Government Contracts Publishing System can be viewed at: www.procurement.vic.gov.au.
+With the exception of the contract referred to below, the Department has disclosed, in accordance with the requirements of government policy and accompanying guidelines, all contracts greater than \$10 million in value entered into during the financial year ended 30 June 2021.
+Details of contracts that have been disclosed in the Victorian Government Contracts Publishing System can be viewed at: www.tenders.vic.gov.au.
+[FRD 12B]